 Spirit – an animating or vital principle held to give life to physical organisms

-Every place has genius loci … From an ancient stone circle, to a sweeping meadow, to a copse of trees, to the side of a busy road – .
+Every place has genius loci – from an ancient stone circle, to a sweeping meadow, to a copse of trees, to the side of a busy road.
 Spirit and energy are there, although they may be very different in character.
 In engaging with the genius loci, we understand that we are a part of nature, rather than superior to, or separate from it.
-And we honor them because they sustain us, sustain the earth upon which we walk.
+And we honor them because they sustain us, as well as sustain the earth upon which we walk.
 We treat the land, and all of its inhabitants, with respect.

 Genius Loci and Anthropomorphism